Urban Migration and Demographic Trends in Thailand

 In absolute numbers the same 20 years saw a prominent decrease in population of the Northeastern Region of Thailand.
-Isaan saw its population decrease from 20,439 million in 1996 to 18,674 million in 2016, a decrease of 8.6 %.
-Please take into account that Thailand's population overall increased by 13.2 % during that period.
+Isaan saw its population decrease from 20,439 million in 1996 to 18,523 million in 2019, a decrease by 9.4%.
+Please take into account that Thailand's population overall INCREASED by 16.3 % during that period up to 69,315 million people.
 The population of the Northeast actually increased till the year 2000, so the decrease in population since then is even larger percentage-wise.
-Looking at the first image on this page, it likely explains a lot about the increase in urban populatoin from the year 2000 onwards.
+Looking at the image below, this likely explains a lot about the increase in urban populatoin from the year 2000 onwards.

 It is not likely that fertility in the Northeast is much lower than elsewhere in the country.
 What is more likely is that most of the migrating people ended up in Bangkok and surrounding areas.
 From the absolute figures it is not quite possible to tell how much of the increase in population of the Eastern Provinces comes from the Northeast, or maybe from Bangkok or other provinces.

 When looking at the increase of the population in the different regions of Thailand, it also becomes clear that there has been a large relative increase in the population of the Eastern provinces.
-The population in the East increased from 3.866 million to 5,633 million from 1996 to 2016, an increase of 45.7 percent.
+The population in the Eastern provinces increased from 3,866 million to 6,056 million from 1996 to 2019, an increase of 56.6 percent.

-There is a steady increase in population of Bangkok and surrounding area, and the Eastern Provinces.
-The Northeast still has the largest number of inhabitants, so a drop of 8.6 % in inhabitants from 1996 to 2016, while the country has a whole increased in population by about 13.2 % is substantial.
+There is a steady increase in population in Bangkok and surrounding area, and in the Eastern Provinces.
+The Northeast still has the largest number of inhabitants, so a drop of 9.4 % in inhabitants from 1996 to 2019, while the country has a whole increased in population by about 16.3 % is substantial.